Transkribus/competitions/README.md

 # ScriptNet Competitions

-The competitions site for the [READ] READ project, written in Python / [Django] Django.
+The competitions site for the [READ] project, written in Python / [Django].

 ### Requirements
 Python, Django and Django-Bootstrap need to be installed.